 Filaments are optimized for splicing or tapering applications; this is not restrictive, however, as splice filaments can be used for tapering.
 Splice filaments have an opening in the top of the assembly body, while tapering filaments are closed off at the top to minimize exposure to contaminants.
 Different filament bodies are distinguished by the version number (e.g., V4, V6, T3) engraved on the assembly body.

 Before a new filament can be used in a system, it must be burned in.
 During the burn-in process, the filament is cycled between its operating temperature and room temperature several times.
 This stabilizes the thermal properties of the filament so that it produces a more consistent power output and heating performance when current is passed through it.
 This procedure only needs to be performed once, after which the filament will only need regular normalization.
-If performance begins to degrade, filament refurbishments can be ordered by contacting Tech Support.
+Visit the Tutorial Videos tab above to see videos on how to perform filament maintenance and simple splices.
+If filament performance begins to degrade, filament refurbishments can be ordered by contacting Tech Support.

 Fiber Holder Inserts, which consist of one top insert and either a bottom or transfer insert, are placed in the fiber holding blocks of the optical glass processor to secure the fiber during splicing or tapering.
 The inserts clamp the cladding, buffer, or coating of the fiber and can accommodate outer diameters of up to 3.198 mm.
-Please refer to the Fiber Holder Insert tab for more information on pairing the top and bottom inserts sold here.
+The Fiber Holder Inserts tab above includes information to aid in selecting and installing the correct combinations of top and bottom inserts to accommodate different fiber diameters.

 Two types of top inserts are compatible with the automated glass processors.
 The VHA standard top inserts come in single-sided and dual-sided versions.
 These standard inserts can also be used in the LDC401 Series of Fiber Cleavers, FPS300 Stripping and Cleaning Station, and LFS4100 Splicing System.
 The VHB00 and VHB05 top inserts (shown to the left) feature an indent for LED illumination from the automated glass processor workstations and are necessary for end-view imaging and alignment of the cores of polarization-maintaining and microstructured specialty fibers.